Tartu, Estonia

 When we asked expats and global nomads about their social experiences in Tartu, they replied:

 "Expats, retirees, and digital nomads living in Tartu, typically have a vibrant and diverse social life.
 They often engage in various cultural events, such as attending concerts, theater performances, and art exhibitions.
 They also participate in language exchange programs and attend international meetups to connect with fellow expats and locals.
 Many of them enjoy exploring the city's rich history, visiting museums, and strolling through the picturesque Old Town.
 Outdoor enthusiasts can take advantage of the city's parks, rivers, and nearby forests for recreational activities.
-Additionally, expats, retirees, and digital nomads often frequent cafes, restaurants, and bars to socialize and network with others in the community," said an expat in Tartu.
+Additionally, expats, retirees, and digital nomads often frequent cafes, restaurants, and bars to socialize and network with others in the community," commented one expat living in Tartu, Estonia.

 What advice to expats in Tartu have about housing?